More info on Methadone Withdrawal

 Is Methadone Physically Addictive?

-Methadone is physically addictive.
-In fact, according to Narconon International, many people who have gone through both heroin and methadone withdrawal report methadone withdrawal as more serious.
-The symptoms are more intense for those who have a more serious addiction.
+As an opioid, methadone can lead to physical dependence.
+The associated withdrawal symptoms are likely to be more intense for those who have developed more significant levels of dependence.
 In other words, the length of use and the dosage level determine the severity of the symptoms.
 Individuals who become addicted to the drug report similar withdrawal symptoms as other opiates.

 - Adrenal exhaustion